 In these examples, KB GPR performed surveys of retaining walls to detect potential voids caused by washout.
 In one case voids were detected – in the other, the retaining wall was confirmed to be sound

 How a GPR survey to detect underground voids is performed

-Although it can be possible to produce results on-site, in most cases the data will be saved for post processing and interpretation back in the office.
-This allows us to subject the saved GPR data to different processes and visualise it in different ways to achieve the best results, we also subject all of our results to an internal quality control before issue.
+This allows us to subject the saved GPR data to different processes and visualise the underground voids and subsidence in different ways to achieve the best results, we also subject all of our results to an internal quality control before issue.

 The results from a GPR survey of underground voids and subsidence will usually take the form of CAD drawings and a report.
 The final output may vary depending on the best way to resent the information.

 If you require a GPR survey to detect underground voids or subsidence, contact KB GPR Surveys for a quotation at firstname.lastname@example.org